yamankatby/firebase-extensions/packages/firestore-one-to-one/PREINSTALL.md

-Use this extension to send a friendly greeting.
+Use this extension to implement a one-to-one relationship pattern between two collections in Cloud Firestore.

-When triggered by an HTTP request, this extension responds with your specified friendly greeting.
+This pattern is useful for modeling relationships between two entities, such as a user and their profile.

 # Billing